helm/community/hips/hip-00xx-sequencing.md

 ### Readiness

 In order to enforce sequencing, new `helm.sh/resource-ready` annotation would be used to determine when a resource is ready, allowing helm to proceed deploying the next group of resources, or failing a deployment.
 Helm would query, using jsonpath syntax, status fields of the annotated resource.
 Some native kubernetes resources that have stable APIs e.g `v1` resources such as `Pod` and `Deployment`, would have default queries which can be overriden.
-In Helm cannot determine how to check a resource's readiness when it should, it will do nothing and log this.
+If Helm cannot determine how to check a resource's readiness when it should, it will do nothing and log this.

 #### Example
 ```yaml